3.3.1. root

 axonius_api_client.log

--fp, --log-file-path <PATH>
+-fp, --log-file-token <PATH>

 Directory to use for -fn/–log-file-name (Defaults to current directory).